 Households that are assessed to be homeless, and that meet the income standards (where applicable), are eligible for RRH services.
-Prioritization for RRH referral is based upon the prioritization criteria outlined in the Smart Path to Housing and Health: Coordinated Assessment and Referral System Policies & Procedures Manual.
+Prioritization for RRH referral is based upon the prioritization criteria outlined in the CoC Coordinated Entry Policies and Procedures Manual.